uxiew/xwcmd/README.md

 - Just a few simple character definitions
 - Support multi-level subcommands, theoretically can be unlimited subcommand nesting

+[WIP]  Refactoring!!!
+Look for simpler, more efficient ways

 ## Usage

 Install: